-567 4.2 High-Level Architecture
+4.2 High-Level Architecture

-568 The NCCoE implemented both FIDO UAF and U2F for this project.
+The NCCoE implemented both FIDO UAF and U2F for this project.
 The high-level architecture varies somewhat between the two implementations.
-Figure 4-1 depicts the interactions between the key

-570 elements of the build architecture with the U2F implementation.
+Figure 4-1 depicts the interactions between the key elements of the build architecture with the U2F implementation.

-571 Figure 4-1 High-Level U2F Architecture
+Figure 4-1 High-Level U2F Architecture

-573 On the mobile device, the mobile application includes the OpenID Foundation's AppAuth library, which

-- 574 streamlines implementation of the OAuth client functionality in accordance with the IETF RFC 8252, - 575 OAuth 2.0 for Native Apps, guidance.
-AppAuth orchestrates the authorization request flow by using the - 576 device's native browser capabilities, including in-application browser tabs on devices that support them. - 577 The mobile device also supports the two FIDO authentication schemes, UAF and U2F.
-UAF typically - 578 involves an internal (on-device) authenticator that authenticates the user directly to the device by using - 579 biometrics, other hardware capabilities, or a software client.
-U2F typically involves an external hardware - authenticator token, which communicates with the device over NFC or Bluetooth.
+On the mobile device, the mobile application includes the OpenID Foundation's AppAuth library, which streamlines implementation of the OAuth client functionality in accordance with the IETF RFC 8252, OAuth 2.0 for Native Apps, guidance.
+AppAuth orchestrates the authorization request flow by using the device's native browser capabilities, including in-application browser tabs on devices that support them.
+The mobile device also supports the two FIDO authentication schemes, UAF and U2F.
+UAF typically involves an internal (on-device) authenticator that authenticates the user directly to the device by using biometrics, other hardware capabilities, or a software client.
+U2F typically involves an external hardware authenticator token, which communicates with the device over NFC or Bluetooth.

-- 581 Figure 4-2 shows the corresponding architecture view with the FIDO UAF components. - 582 Figure 4-2 High-Level UAF Architecture
+Figure 4-2 shows the corresponding architecture view with the FIDO UAF components.

+Figure 4-2 High-Level UAF Architecture

-583 User
+User

 The SaaS provider hosts application servers that provide APIs consumed by mobile applications, as well as an OAuth AS.
-The browser on the mobile device connects to the AS to initiate the OAuth
+The browser on the mobile device connects to the AS to initiate the OAuth authorization code flow.
+The AS redirects the browser to the IdP of the user's organization to authenticate the user.
+Once the user has authenticated, the AS will issue an access token, which is returned to the mobile application through a browser redirect and can be used to authorize requests to the application servers.

-- authorization code flow.
-The AS redirects the browser to the IdP of the user's organization to - authenticate the user.
-Once the user has authenticated, the AS will issue an access token, which is - returned to the mobile application through a browser redirect and can be used to authorize requests to - 589 the application servers. - 590 The user's IdP includes a federation server that implements SAML or OIDC, directory services containing - 591 user accounts and attributes, and a FIDO authentication service that can issue authentication challenges - and validate the responses that are returned from FIDO authenticators.
-The FIDO authentication service - 593 may be built into the IdP but is more commonly provided by a separate server. - A SaaS provider may provide multiple applications, which may be protected by the same AS.
-For - example, Motorola Solutions provides both the PSX Mapping and PSX Messaging applications, which are - 596 protected by a shared AS.
-Users may also use services from different SaaS providers, which would have - 597 separate ASes.
-This build architecture can provide SSO between applications hosted by a single SaaS - 598 provider as well as across applications provided by multiple SaaS vendors. - 599 Support for these two scenarios differs between the Android and iOS platforms.
-Today, U2F is not - supported on iOS devices, while UAF is supported on both Android and iOS.
-The build team has only - 601 built and tested the U2F implementation on Android devices.
+The user's IdP includes a federation server that implements SAML or OIDC, directory services containing user accounts and attributes, and a FIDO authentication service that can issue authentication challenges and validate the responses that are returned from FIDO authenticators.
+The FIDO authentication service may be built into the IdP but is more commonly provided by a separate server.

+A SaaS provider may provide multiple applications, which may be protected by the same AS.
+For example, for our build Motorola Solutions provided both the PSX Mapping and PSX Messaging applications, which were protected by a shared AS.
+Users may also use services from different SaaS providers, which would have separate ASes.
+This build architecture can provide SSO between applications hosted by a single SaaS provider as well as across applications provided by multiple SaaS vendors.

+Support for these two scenarios differs between the Android and iOS platforms.
+When the build team implemented this project, U2F was not supported on iOS devices, while UAF was supported on both Android and iOS.
+The build team has only built and tested the U2F implementation on Android devices.

-602 4.3 Detailed Architecture Flow
+4.3 Detailed Architecture Flow

-- The mobile SSO lab implementation demonstrates two authentication flows: one in which the user - authenticates to a SAML IdP with a YubiKey Neo U2F token and a PIN, and one in which the user - authenticates to an OIDC IdP by using UAF with a fingerprint.
-These pairings of federation and - authentication protocols are purely arbitrary; U2F could just as easily be used with OIDC, for example.
+The mobile SSO lab implementation demonstrates two authentication flows: one in which the user authenticates to a SAML IdP with a YubiKey Neo U2F token and a PIN, and one in which the user authenticates to an OIDC IdP by using UAF with a fingerprint.
+These pairings of federation and authentication protocols are purely arbitrary; U2F could just as easily be used with OIDC, for example.

-607 4.3.1 SAML and U2F Authentication Flow
+4.3.1 SAML and U2F Authentication Flow